 Open for brekkie and lunch, the Smug Fig is a cute kid-friendly cafe inside a garden nursery.
-Their kids’ menu is full of popular picks like pancakes, bacon and eggs and crispy chicken and chips as well as shakes, juice and babycinos.
+The kids’ menu is full of popular picks like waffles, bacon and eggs, and toasted banana bread with ice-cream, as well as shakes, juice and babycinos.

-Explore the nursery with your kids or sit towards the back of the cafe to draw on the chalkboard, play with the toys and read the books in the kids’ nook area.
+Explore the nursery with the kids or sit towards the back of the cafe to draw on the chalkboard, play with the toys and read the books in the kids’ nook.

 Where: 999 Stanley St East, East Brisbane.